Fair Division of Multi-layered Cakes: Introduction

-In the above example of taking multiple facilities, we cannot think this problem as a single layered cake cutting problem.
-Because here we have to divided two time intervals independently in such a way that the each agent can get both facilities.
-Now the question is how to allocate the time intervals of the facilities according to their preferences in a fair way.
-That means every student can get each facility and their time intervals for each facility never overlap.
-Adopting the above constraints, Hosseini,Igarshi, and Searns have initiated the multi-layered cake cutting problem in 2020.
-In the multi-layered cake cutting problem, We see how to solve this problem.
+We cannot consider the problem of getting several facilities in the example above to be a cake-cutting problem.
+We have to divide the two time intervals independently so that each agent can enjoy both facilities.
+Now the issue is how to fairly divide each facility's time interval in accordance with their preferences.
+As a result, every student can enjoy every facility, and the allotted time intervals for each facility never overlap.
+Adopting the above constraints, Hosseini et al. \cite{20Hosseini2020FairDO} initiate the multi-layered cake cutting problem.
+In the multi-layered cake cutting problem, we see how to solve this problem.
 We consider each facility as a divisible heterogeneous layer of a multi-layered cake.
-Every student has additive preference, called \emph{valuation} over disjoint (non-overlapping) intervals.
+Every student has an additive preference, called \emph{valuation} over disjoint (non-overlapping) intervals.
 Note that the valuation of the same part of the cake for different students can be very different.
 A division of a multi-layered cake is feasible if no student’s time intervals contain overlapping intervals.
 The division is contiguous if each student gets a contiguous time interval for each facility.
-Some work has been done on dividing multiple cakes among agents (\cite{s},\cite{Cloutier2010TwoplayerEM},\cite{SegalHalevi2021FairMC}).
-But these works are not consider as multi-layered cake cutting under feasible and contiguous constraints.
+Our goal in multi-layered cake cutting is to find multi-allocations that are fair while also meeting the constraints of feasibility and contiguity.